ibm-cloud-docs/satellite/faqs.md

 {: faq}
 {: support}

-With {{site.data.keyword.satellitelong_notm}}, you can bring your own compute infrastructure that resides in your on-premises data center, at other cloud providers, or in edge networks as a {{site.data.keyword.satelliteshort}} Location to {{site.data.keyword.cloud_notm}}.
+With {{site.data.keyword.satellitelong_notm}}, you can bring your own compute infrastructure that meets the [{{site.data.keyword.satelliteshort}} host requirements](/docs/satellite?topic=satellite-limitations#limits-host-system) and that resides in your on-premises data center, at other cloud providers, or in edge networks as a {{site.data.keyword.satelliteshort}} Location to {{site.data.keyword.cloud_notm}}.
 Then, you use the capabilities of {{site.data.keyword.satelliteshort}} to run {{site.data.keyword.cloud_notm}} services on this infrastructure, and consistently deploy, manage, and control your app workloads.

 For more information, see the [{{site.data.keyword.satelliteshort}} product page](https://www.ibm.com/cloud/satellite){: external}.